vi88i/eeye/README.md

 # Running the Application

+## Running as Stock Screener

-To start the application, use the provided start script:
+To start the application as a stock screener, use the provided start script:

 ```bash
 # On Unix/Linux/MacOS